nzthiago/event-processing-spark/README.md

 }
 ```

 After this you can simply open the repository in Visual Studio Code with the Azure Functions extension and start [debugging](.vscode/launch.json).
-Codespaces debugging is also possible because the accelerator has a development environment [defined in a container (a devcontainer)](.devcontainer).
+Codespaces debugging is also possible because the sample has a development environment [defined in a container (a devcontainer)](.devcontainer).

 You can then send XML messages into the input event hubs to start testing the solution.
 There are [producer](./demos/producer) and [consumer](./demos/consumer) command line utilities provided to help.
 Note that both have an `appsettings.json` files to be configured.
 In the [Producer's configuration](./demos/producer/appsettings.json) you need the same Input Event Hub connection string and name as you configured for your Azure Function.
 And in the [Consumer's configuration](./demos/consumer/appsettings.json) you need the same Output Event Hub connection string and name as you configured for your Azure Function, plus the `localConsumerStorage` connection string from the `Outputs` of the deployment step.